markusressel/cli2telegram/README.md

 give_up_after="4h"
 ```

-## ZED
+## ZFS Event Daemon (ZED)
-To make `zed` call zed2telegram we will trick it and make it use zed2telegram as an E-Mail client.
+To make `zed` call cli2telegram we will trick it and make it use cli2telegram as an E-Mail client.

 Edit `/etc/zfs/zed.d/zed.rc` as root:
 ```bash